Lazerbeam50/War-Game/Development files/Design files/Orc Codex.md

 - **Orcish Pride** (Auto-reroll of morale checks)

-- **Undercover** (This unit cannot be targeted during the shooting phase unless it is the closest visable unit to the shooting unit)
+- **Undercover** (This unit cannot be targeted during the shooting phase unless it is the closest visible unit to the shooting unit)

 #### Keywords